informatici/openhospital/README.md

 ![SourceForge](https://img.shields.io/sourceforge/dt/openhospital/v1.12.1?color=33ccff&label=latest&logoColor=33ccff)
 [ [Download latest (mirror)](https://sourceforge.net/projects/openhospital/) ] [ [All releases (mirror)](https://sourceforge.net/projects/openhospital/files/) ]

-# Open Hospital

-[Open Hospital][openhospital] (https://www.open-hospital.org/) is a free and open-source Health Information Management System (HIMS) software application.
-Open Hospital is deployed as a desktop application that can be used in a standalone, single user mode (PORTABLE mode) or in a client / server network configuration (CLIENT mode), where multiple clients and users connect to the same database server.

 OH is developed in Java and it is based on open-source tools and libraries; it runs on any computer, requires low resources and is designed to work without an internet connection.